Chapter 2 - Eligibility Requirements

 By signing the notice, RE-3 derivatives acknowledge that they will be ineligible for admission as a derivative refugee if they marry prior to being admitted to the United States.
 Refugee derivatives who sign this notice and who marry prior to being admitted to the United States as a refugee may also be found inadmissible for fraud or misrepresentation should they present themselves as unmarried children.
-A pre-departure change to marital status will render the applicant ineligible for admission as a derivative refugee regardless of whether the foreign national signs an RE-3 Notice.
+A pre-departure change to marital status will render the applicant ineligible for admission as a derivative refugee regardless of whether the alien signs an RE-3 Notice.

 A derivative spouse (RE-2 classification) of a refugee who divorces the principal refugee prior to seeking admission as a refugee to the United States is ineligible for admission as a derivative refugee.
-Officers should note that if USCIS did not ask the derivative spouse about their marital status or eligibility at the time of admission, the foreign national may not have committed an act of fraud or misrepresentation.
+Officers should note that if USCIS did not ask the derivative spouse about their marital status or eligibility at the time of admission, the alien may not have committed an act of fraud or misrepresentation.

 Non-Existent or Fraudulent Relationships